MaksuCode/cypress-typescript-project/README.md

-# Simple UI Automation with Cypress with Typescript
+# Simple UI Automation with Cypress using Typescript

 This is a sample project to practice UI test automation using Cypress and Typescript.